From $125K to $178K in 8 Weeks: The Premium Positioning Shift That Raised Prices 60%

 Why It Worked:

-Vertical specialization positioned premium: “B2B tech only” signaled expertise.
+Vertical specialization positioned her as premium: “B2B tech only” signaled expertise.
 Specialists charge more than generalists.
 The market accepts this.

-Retention proved value: 94% retention = clients agreed the value was worth $13K.
-If pricing was wrong, retention would’ve been 50-60%.
+Retention proved value: 94% retention showed clients agreed the value was worth $13K.
+If pricing were wrong, retention would have landed closer to 50–60%.

-Close rate improvement validated positioning: 36% close rate (up from 28%) = premium pricing attracted better-fit clients who close faster.
+Close rate improvement validated positioning: a 36% close rate, up from 28%, showed premium pricing attracted better-fit clients who close faster.

 Sienna’s transformation isn’t exceptional because she’s talented—it’s exceptional because she aligned pricing to value while most operators stay underpriced.